Use this search tool to navigate through our various programs and policy pages.

 The awards are made possible through generous donation by Helen Bassett, an Ontario artist and passionate advocate for the advancement of Indigenous women, as well as fair solutions to Indigenous land claim issues.
 She directed open letters to Prime Minister Pierre Elliott Trudeau and his cabinet in 1980 and again in 1983, proposing a tax be levied on all land transactions in Canada, with a royalty paid to Indigenous Peoples.
 She outlined her ideas in Native Rights.
 In her selflessness, she specified NWAC as one of the beneficiaries of her estate.
 This has helped to sustain our post-secondary student awards program to this day.

-Our Business, Employment and Social Development (BESD) Unit coordinates the award program and Indigenous youth manage the selection process.
+Our Business, Employment, and Social Development (BESD) Unit coordinates the award program, while Indigenous youth manage the selection process.